Working Together for a Housed and Healthy Brevard.

 Preventing housing instability through education, healthcare, case management.

 Prevent housing instability by increasing educational, social, health, and financial service supports to our most vulnerable populations including our veterans.
 Prevention is a first, best strategy.
 Case management holds the key to providing the support and connections needed to guide people toward stability.
-In turn, we hold the key to supporting our Case Managers through high quality educational opportunities, emotional support, and case management best practices.
+In turn, we hold the key to supporting our Case Managers through high quality educational opportunities, and case management best practices.

 Our Objectives